Psychological Safety Training-Fostering A Culture Of High-Performance

 They should also demonstrate moral courage by addressing issues and standing up for team values, which sets a positive example for the team.
 It is important for leaders to nurture psychological safety in the working environment.

-This training helps in building a shared belief in the safety of taking interpersonal risks, which can enhance creativity and problem-solving within the team.
+This training helps in building a shared belief in the safety of taking interpersonal risks, which can enhance creativity and problem-solving within the team, as well as promote a healthy workplace culture.

 As a conclusion, this type of training can lead to more high performing teams, as each team member feels more secure on being their authentic selves and receiving feedback.